prathmj/starter-bundle/README.md

 # LinkNYC Starter Bundle

-An HTML5 application built for LINKNYC.
+An HTML5 application built for LinkNYC.
 This starter bundle will provide the necessary tools to build and develop content & creative on a Link.
 With this bundle you will have the ability to test locally and package for production.